shift-developer/DelilahRestoApi-localSQL/README.md

 ```

-Now, you have to start sql server on XAMPP and create a new session on HeidiSQL called "delilah_resto_localdb".
+Now, you have to start sql server on XAMPP and create a new session on HeidiSQL or MySQL Workbench called "delilah_resto_localdb".
 Run on them the sql file for database creation: `./db/database.sql`.

 ## 🎈 Usage <a name="usage"></a>